-The STM32L562 microcontroller from STMicroelectronics offers a broad range of security capabilities for OEMs to provide better protection for IoT-connected applications.
+The ultra-low power STM32L552 and STM32L562 microcontrollers from STMicroelectronics offer a broad range of security capabilities for OEMs to create better protected IoT-connected applications.

 An MCU which has TrustZone capability is already a strongly protected device, but ST has added the ability to include or exclude each I/O, peripheral, or area of Flash or SRAM from TrustZone protection.
 This allows sensitive workloads to be fully isolated for maximum security.